aliceree/smileys/README.md

 # The Shortcut Smileys Game

-A didactic game for practicing typing special characters on the Czech QWERTZ keyboard.
-[Try it online](https://smilecters.pages.dev/#top) (best on Google Chrome 138.0.7204.185) or wathch the demo below.
+An educational game for practicing typing special characters on the Czech QWERTZ keyboard.
+[Try it online](https://smilecters.pages.dev/#top) (best experienced in Google Chrome) or see the demo below.

 ![demo](demo.gif)